wangyihaier/MCW-Internet-of-Things/Whiteboard design session/WDS student guide - Internet of Things.md

 1. We are considering an out-of-the-box time series database solution.
 Are there options for this on Azure?

-2. We have a mix of large enterprise customers and many small-to-medium business (SMB) customers, which adds up to a lot of telemetry data to ingest---can Azure really handle it?
+2. We have a mix of large enterprise customers and many small-to-medium business (SMB) customers, which adds up to a lot of telemetry data to ingest, can Azure really handle it?

 3. Can Azure handle a lambda architecture?

-4. We have heard of Azure IoT Suite---does it offer a good starting point for us?
+4. We have heard of Azure IoT Suite, does it offer a good starting point for us?

 5. We need to know when devices are not transmitting telemetry.
 Is there a way for us to find out?